 So what are some patterns for individual OKRs?

 Careful Harry, you’re playing with the Dark Arts.
 We strongly suggest that you leave this until you are one to two years into your OKR journey with great success, but still need more.
 Based on our observation, we have not seen a company experience an ROI from individual OKRs aside from a select few, such as Intel Corporation.
 They have only served to add complexity, and in some instances, lower team performance.

 At SKILLFIRE after helping many companies across Australia with Objectives and Key Results we’ve seen the following patterns increase your chances of success, but you’ll want to tread your own path:

 - Use metric-based targets (not OKRs) for anything which is not related to business value generation, such as sales targets.

-Structure your performance plans in a manner which allows for non-measurable activities for personal development, separated to outcome-focused individual OKRs.
+- Structure your performance plans in a manner that allows for non-measurable activities for personal development, separated from outcome-focused individual OKRs.

 - Rather than an individual OKR, assess individual performance based on contribution to the team OKR.
 That is not to say tie their success to the success of the team OKR, however, assess how much their behaviour contributed to the success of the OKR.

-Structure individual OKR in a manner which mirrors the team’s OKR based on their sphere of control, and based on the Key Result being achieved by the team.
+- Structure individual OKR in a manner that mirrors the team’s OKR based on their sphere of control, and based on the Key Result being achieved by the team.
 For example, if the team KR is to increase customer satisfaction by 1 point, then my individual KR will also reflect an increase of 1 point presuming I have influence over it.

 - In all of these cases, don’t tie the team member’s OKR to incentive plans.